9 Best Places to Donate Clothes for the Homeless

 At Our Father’s House Soup Kitchen, for instance, we provide clothing items to our guests.
 Among them are shorts, pants, socks, and even shoes.

 Not all soup kitchens, however, accept clothing donations.
-So call your local soup kitchen first to verify if they do accept donations and what items they accept.
-View a list of the types of donation our soup kitchen accepts here.
+So call your local soup kitchen first to verify if they accept donations and what items they accept.

 3. Youth Emergency Shelters

 Remember, however, that the guests in these places are people in their teens or 20s.
-So if you think your used clothes aren’t appropriate for that age bracket, better take them elsewhere.
+So if you think your used clothes aren’t appropriate for that age bracket, you better take them elsewhere.

 4. Domestic Violence Shelters